TheLinuxEnthusiast/tlc-trip-taxi-dwh/README.md

 ### Project Overview

 <p>The NYC Taxi and Limousine Commission (TLC) are migrating their on-premise data warehouse to Amazon web services (AWS) in order to improve their analytical reporting capability.
-Records include fields capturing pick-up and drop-off dates/times for Yellow Taxi cabs, Green taxi cabs & for-hire vehicles (FHV) which arrive as a monthly files in CSV format.
+Records include fields capturing pick-up and drop-off dates/times for Yellow Taxi cabs, Green taxi cabs & for-hire vehicles (FHV) which arrive as monthly files in CSV format.
 Data is collected from third party technology providers who meter each vehicle and store information relating to each indiviual trip.
 One row represents a single trip made by a TLC-licensed vehicle.</p>

 <br>